Endoscopy Procedure in Karachi - Complete Guide by Expert Gastroenterologist

 Pain Management During Endoscopy

-- Most patients receive conscious sedation
+- Most patients receive conscious anesthesia

 - Local throat spray numbs the area